odoe/learn-dojo/posts/migrating-to-dojo-6.md

 });
 ```

-That's the only change in regards to rendering children in your widgets.
+That's the only change in regard to rendering children in your widgets.

 ## Summary

 Dojo 6 is a significant release in the Dojo roadmap, offering some exciting new capabilities in build reactive widgets for your applications.
 There are plenty more new features not covered in this blog post that will be discussed in the future.
+For details, see the [official Dojo 6 blog post](https://dojo.io/blog/version-6-dojo).

-I was able to migrate learn-dojo in a single morning based off the Dojo 6 alpha and updated documentation.
-I am very impressed with the new functional widget pattern in Dojo and use of middleware that we barely scratched the surface of in this post.
+I was able to migrate [learn-dojo](https://learn-dojo.com/) in a single morning based off the new Dojo documentation.
+I'm really impressed with the new function-based widget pattern in Dojo and the use of middleware that we barely scratched the surface of in this post.

 Stay tuned for more!